-Even before his viral All-Star game performance, Jordan Kilganon had made plenty of noise in dunk competition circles, and therefore his program was met with lots of anticipation.
+Even before his viral All-Star game performance, Jordan Kilganon had made plenty of noise in dunk competition circles.

-Unfortunately for me (and for anyone who’s trying to find out more about Bounce Kit), there’s little to no info available online at the moment – even the sales page of Bounce Kit is nothing more than a video of him dunking and an email signup page.
+Even the sales page of Bounce Kit is nothing more than a video of him dunking and an email signup form.

-After all, if Jordan Kilganon’s Bounce Kit is half as good as his reputation, it could easily become the new hit program for anyone who wants to achieve their dream of dunking a basketball.
+After all, if Jordan Kilganon’s Bounce Kit is even half as good as his reputation, it could easily become the new hit program for anyone who seeks to achieve their dream of dunking.

 A Look Inside the Program

-Once inside Bounce Kit’s dashboard, you are greeted with a short video by Jordan Kilganon himself.
+Once inside Bounce Kit’s dashboard, you are greeted with a short video by Kilganon himself.